gkowash/RMParse/README.md

 - Optionally prints the extracted data to the console in tabular format.

 ## Dependencies
-- Requires Python 3.12 or greater
+- Python 3.12 or greater
 - `tabulate` package
 - `PyYAML` package

 ## Setup
 Download or clone the [repository](https://github.com/gkowash/RMParse) and move it to the desired location on your machine.
-If downloading directly, make sure to extract the resulting zip file.
+If downloaded, make sure to extract the resulting zip file.

+For automatic setup, simply double-click the `install.bat` script in the `RMParse` directory.
+If the installer finishes successfully, the remainder of this section can be skipped.

-Ensure that Python 3.12 or greater is installed on the machine.
+For manual setup, first ensure that Python 3.12 or greater is installed on the machine.
 To check the current python installation, run:

 ```bat
 python --version